 Tax Deferral A properly executed 1031 Exchange may allow investors to defer State and Federal income taxation upon the sale of appreciated real estate, thereby preserving equity and potentially maximizing total return.
-Ongoing Tax Benefits Increased Cash Flow Capital Appreciation Growth in the overall value of real estate holdings is necessary to overcome the effects of inflation.
-A 1031 Exchange may provide investors the opportunity to allocate their capital into assets that may increase the potential for appreciation.
-Diversification A 1031 Exchange can be a powerful tool to realize investment diversification, which may be achieved by: diversification geographic region (multiple properties in multiple states); asset class (office, industrial, retail, multifamily); tenant industry a creditworthiness; capitalization structure (debt vs. equity); and/or ownership structure (fee simple vs. leasehold and several vs. co-ownership).
+Ongoing Tax Benefits Increased Cash Flow A 1031 Exchange can be a powerful tool to realize investment diversification, which may be achieved diversification in geographic region (multiple properties in multiple states); asset class (office, industrial, remultifamily); tenant industry and creditworthiness; capitalization structure (debt vs. equity); and/or owner structure (fee simple vs. leasehold and severalty vs. co-ownership).
 Passive Investment One of the positive attributes of a 1031 Exchange for many investors is the ability to relinquish their ongoing property management responsibilities while still maintaining the potential for stable, monthly income from investment real estate.
 Institutional Quality Fractionalized real estate investments, structured as a Delaware Statutory Trust (DST), may offer investors the opportunity to own a partial interest in a higher quality asset than they could obtain individually.
 For example, investors may execute a 1031 Exchange from raw land or residential rentals into large, Class A properties with credit tenants, professional management, and better long-term appreciation potential.
-Pre-Arranged Financing With ongoing challenges in the global credit markets, individuals often find it difficult to obtain favorable financing on their own.
+Pre-Arranged Financing With ongoing challenges in the global credit markets, individuals often find it difficult to obtain favorable their own.
 1031 Exchange providers can remove this stress by pre-arranging favorable loan terms.
-Investors then receive their allocated portion of any such financing.
+In receive their allocated portion of any such financing.